bertt/tesselate_building/README.md

 }
 ```

-If both element 'walls' and 'storeys' are defined the 'walls' prperty will be used.
+If both element 'walls' and 'storeys' are defined the 'walls' property will be used.

 ## Docker